sophiagracelydia/SSB/README.md

 ### SD (Self description)
 In this section, we need to write 5 questions in 10 min.
-1. What do your parents think about yourself?|
+1. What do your parents think about yourself?
-2. What do your manager think about yourself?|
+2. What do your manager think about yourself?
-3. What do your colleague think about yourself?|
+3. What do your colleague think about yourself?
-4. What do you think about yourself?|
+4. What do you think about yourself?
-5. What would you want to be in life?|
+5. What would you want to be in life?

+### Interview
+As soon as we completed the psychology test, they called few chest numbers to get ready for the interview.
+And I was the first person to get interviewed in my batch.